aspevec/xjc_ant_gradle/README.md

 # xjc_ant_gradle
 Repository for simulating bug in XJC implementation

 Issue was discovered during upgrade from Java8 to Java11.
-On project we use gradle plugins to execute ant tasks.
+On project we use Gradle plugins to execute Ant tasks.

 Everything worked fine when we called Ant tasks directly but through Gradle plugin it caused the following exception: